Sonia Shah giving a presentation.

 Medical Anthropology

-Cultivate an anthropological understanding of the intersections between disease, health, society, the body, culture, and global political economy.
-Drawing on accounts from across the globe, course topics include: comparative study of health systems; cross-cultural definitions and understandings of disease, illness, and health; bodies, medicine, and the media; maladies from chronic pain to AIDS to cholera; topics in disability studies and fat studies; health, ethics, and morality; health inequalities; and global health.
+Cultivate an anthropological understanding of the intersections between disease, health, society, the human body, culture, and global political economics.
+Drawing on accounts from across the globe, our studies include: cross-cultural definitions of disease, illness, and health; maladies from chronic pain to AIDS; health topics in disability studies and fat studies; health inequalities; and more.

 Taught by